Introduction to Modeling Propagation Loss in an Urban Environment

 9. Rename Transmitter1 () to TwoWay_Tx.

-You will use a complex transmitter model for your analysis.
+Use a Complex Transmitter model for your analysis.
 When using the Urban Propagation Wireless InSite model, your frequency cannot go below 100 MHz.
-There is no upper limit restriction; however, above 7 GHz, predictions can become more sensitive to the finer resolution building details that may not be present in the shapefile or in the model's internal, simplified geometry.
+There is no upper limit restriction; however, above 7 GHz, predictions can become more sensitive to the finer-resolution building details that may not be present in the shapefile or in the model's internal, simplified geometry.

 3. Click the Transmitter Model Component Selector ().

-4. Select Complex Transmitter Model () in the Transmitter Models list, once the Select Component dialog box opens.
+4. Select Complex Transmitter Model () in the Transmitter Models list.

 6. Select the Model Specs tab.